West Des Moines, Iowa

 West Des Moines is a city in Iowa, United States.
 Most of the city is in Polk County, some of it is in Dallas County, and small portions extend into Warren and Madison Counties.

-As of the 2020 census, the city population was 68,723.
-West Des Moines is the second most populous city in the Des Moines metropolitan area and the sixth most populous city in Iowa.
+The city population was 68,723 as of the 2020 census, and according to 2025 census estimates, the city is estimated to have a population of 74,224.
+West Des Moines is the third most populous city in the Des Moines metropolitan area and the seventh most populous city in Iowa.

 History

 Settlement and early history

 The West Des Moines area used to be home to the Sac and Meskwaki peoples.
 Near the stroke of midnight on October 11, 1845, a gunshot was fired by a cattle farmer, James Cunningham Jordan (1813–1891) to declare that the area was open for Anglo-European settlement.
 His residence, the Jordan House, has been restored and is now an historical home museum and home to the West Des Moines Historical Society.
 The Jordan House was a stop on the Underground Railroad, and abolitionist John Brown visited the Jordan property multiple times, at least once while escorting a group of freedom-seeking enslaved people to Canada.
 In West Des Moines' early years, the town was a trading and shipping junction.
 West Des Moines incorporated as the city of Valley Junction on October 9, 1893.

 In its early days, Valley Junction was home to the Chicago, Rock Island and Pacific Railroad's switching facilities and repair shops due to its location at the junction of several railroad lines.
 The Rock Island's facilities moved out of Valley Junction and back into Des Moines in 1936.

 The speed limit of 10 mi an hour had existed for all automobiles Valley Junction since 1911.
 However, 1915 an Englishman named Jack Prince built a one-mile (1.6 km) oval race track, designed to let race cars break that speed limit ten times over.
 The wooden track was made of 980000 ft of 2x4's laid on edge.
 It was one of 24 such tracks nationwide; it had seating for over 10,000 people.
 On August 7, 1915, the eyes of the auto world were on Valley Junction in anticipation of the fastest 300 mi auto race in history.
 Ralph DePalma, winner of the Indianapolis 500 that year, was one of at least a dozen drivers vying for the $10,000 purse.
 Before a crowd of 7,000 people, a tire blew, lunging Joe Cooper's car over the rail.
 Cooper was killed and his mechanic was injured.
 Later while rounding a curb, a wheel of Billy Chandler's Duesenberg failed, cartwheeling the car into the infield and fatally injuring his mechanic, Maurice Keeler.
 Chandler was seriously injured.
 Smiling Ralph Mulford won the race with DePalma a close 2nd.
 This baptism by blood left a bad taste in the mouth of the locals, and the track was closed two years later.
 The wood was salvaged and then used to construct buildings in Valley Junction.